-The cervical spine supports the head and to permit motion in 3 dimensions without damaging the spinal cord.
-The three axes of motion are flexion/extension (floor to ceiling), lateral bending (shoulder-to-shoulder), and axial rotation (turning side-to-side).
+The cervical spine supports the head and permit motion in 3 dimensions without damaging the spinal cord.
 There is some general reduction in mobility with age, but in normal, middle aged individuals, our maximal head-shoulder ranges of motion are as follows.

-Flexion/extension: 130-140 degrees Lateral bending: 85-90 degrees Axial Rotation: 160-170 degrees
+Flexion/extension (max down to max up): 130-140 degrees Lateral bending (shoulder to shoulder): 85-90 degrees Axial Rotation (max left to max right): 160-170 degrees